Foundations of Law

 - For more information on GPA requirements, please refer to the UNE website.

 For students who have not studied before or have not studied recently

 - If you’ve not studied previously, or have been out of study for a while, in your first year we recommend you don’t attempt more than one UNE Law unit per trimester and consider completing an introductory study subject like COM10 and APC100.

 - If you are successful in gaining admission to the Bachelor of Laws (4 years) either of these units could count towards the Elective component of the degree.

-This unit serves as an introduction to law studies.
+This subject serves as an introduction to law studies.
 Its objective is to start students on the path to achieving an understanding of how the legal system operates, the ways in which the law is made and the role of the law in society.

 - Written Assessment (30%)

 Creyke, R., Hamer, D., O'Mara, P., Smith, B. and Taylor, T.